nbellari/nbellari.github.io/ovs-walkthrough.md

 `struct udpif` is basically a upcall handler context that has information about the set of `handlers` that handle the upcalls, set of `revalidators` that handle the flow updation in the fast path, `dpif` the datapath handle, `dump_seq` for dumping all the flows and `reval_seq` for controlling the revalidation, `ukeys` that contain the hash of flow keys which are installed in the fast path and other flow related statistics such as `flow_limit`, `n_flows`, `max_n_flows` etc.

+`struct ofpbuf` is a descriptor of a buffer which is gotten through some means (from heap or stack etc.).
+It contains various pointers into the buffer such as `base`, `data`, `header`, `msg` etc and its capacity in `size, allocated`.
+It can be made to point to some memory area by calling `ofpbuf_use_stub`, for example.

+`struct dpif_upcall` contains information about a packet sent from the data path (be it kernel or DPDK).
+It contains the `packet` itself, `key`, a set of netlink attributes that describe various packet metadata (like input port or tunnel etc.), `ufid` the unique identifier for a flow (in case of revalidation) etc.

+`struct upcall` contains the context needed for installing a flow in the data path.
+It contains `flow` which represents the packet's needed parameters, `in_port` from which the packet came in, `xout` result of translating actions, `odp_actions` a set of data path actions, `wc` the wildcard masks that are accumulated by walking through the ofproto tables, `dump_seq` and `reval_seq` the values of the global sequence number cached for later comparison etc.

 # Some Nuggets from OpenVSwitch Mailing Lists

 This [response](https://mail.openvswitch.org/pipermail/ovs-discuss/2013-August/030744.html) from Joe contains some information about *resubmit* and *recirculate* actions - where it is done.